Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

-The Program Logic is the same as of SysCmd() we have used for updating the Status Bar in our earlier example.
-The only difference is our program updates the Progress Bar on a Form.
+The Program Logic is the same as that of SysCmd(), which we used for updating the Status Bar in our earlier example.
+The only difference is that our program updates the Progress Bar on a Form.

 Note: The built-in Function SysCmd() has other implementations too, with a different set of Parameters.

-18. Open the ProgressMeter Form in Normal View.
-Click on the [Process Orders] Command Button to Run the process steps in Spl_Report Macro.
+14. Open the ProgressMeter Form in Normal View.
+Click on the [Process Orders] Command Button to run the process steps in the Spl_Report Macro.

-The Progress Bar will now show up on the Form with the message 'Working...', on the left side Label.
+15. The Progress Bar will now appear on the Form with the message 'Working...' on the left-side label.

 The image of the sample run is given below.